 I’m Deb Robson, and at this point in my life—which encompasses a collection of decades and pursuits—my journey involves studying natural fibers, mostly those produced by animals and especially the wide variety of sheep’s wools, and making textiles while thinking about history, community, environment, right livelihood, genetics, and the future.
 I research, write, draw, craft, and teach about these concerns.
 If you’re like me, you love playing with fiber and generally have your knitting or a handspindle nearby.
 Wander through the links and panels here to get an idea of what I’m up to, and enjoy from a distance or join in as you see fit.

 Like many other folks, I’ve found my world turned upside down by COVID-19.
 As we figure out the new normal, please bear with me as my Explore 4 and teaching opportunities change and adapt.
-You can always find a full list of my workshops and courses here as well as sign up for my newsletter for current offerings.
+You can find a full list of my workshops and courses on this site, as well as sign up for my newsletter for current offerings.

 And on to more interesting and durable topics. . . .

 I believe that our craft (and our art) not only links us to each other but to

 - Tradition: maintaining relationships with the natural world and the creative spirit that have been vital for thousands of years (literally).